aiven/terraform-provider-aiven/docs/resources/mysql.md

 Optional:

-- `mysql` (String) Allow clients to connect to mysql from the public internet for service nodes that are in a project VPC or another type of private network
+- `mysql` (Boolean) Allow clients to connect to mysql from the public internet for service nodes that are in a project VPC or another type of private network
-- `mysqlx` (String) Allow clients to connect to mysqlx from the public internet for service nodes that are in a project VPC or another type of private network
+- `mysqlx` (Boolean) Allow clients to connect to mysqlx from the public internet for service nodes that are in a project VPC or another type of private network
-- `prometheus` (String) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network
+- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network